- This little exchange:Coach: [Answering the phone] Is there an Ernie Pantuso here?

 Woody: MISS CHAMBERS SAYS, IF YA WANT TO HEAR THE REST—YA GOTTA ASK HER YOURSELF!
 (Busts a gut laughing)

-Carla: Hey, Frasier!—y'know, there's something I've been meaning to ask you: When you reaction...when you first saw Diane naked?
+- Later, Carla heads over to a very sunburned Frasier:Carla: Hey, Frasier!—y'know, there's something I've always been meaning to ask you: What was your reaction...when you first saw Diane naked?
 (SMACKS him on the back!)